Topsoil Calculator

 How many bags of topsoil are in a yard?

 One cubic yard is 27 cubic feet.
 A standard 40 lb bag of topsoil holds about 0.75 cubic feet, so you need approximately 36 bags per cubic yard.
 Bag sizes vary — some are sold as 1 cu ft or 1.5 cu ft bags.
 Check the label and divide 27 by the bag volume to get an exact count for whatever product you’re buying.
 Past about 2 yards, bulk delivery almost always costs less than buying bags.
+If you’d rather see your soil calculator in yards instead of counting individual bags, that’s exactly the cubic yards figure shown above.

 How many wheelbarrows is a yard of topsoil?